 Combined Heat and Power Units are essentially small electricity power stations.
-They generate electricity and are more efficient than power stations because the heat generated as a by-product of electricity generation is used to provide hot water to buildings.
+They generate electricity and are more efficient than power stations because the heat generated as a by-product of electricity generation is used to provide heating and/or hot water to buildings.